jackxxu/jackxxu.github.io/about.md

 For the past few years, I have worked a lot in the world of Service-Oriented Architecture (SOA) or MicroServices Architecture.
 I find it very challenging and at the same time decidedly rewarding to resolve the problems working with these types of software systems.

 I have also been working with functional programming languages, such as Elixir and Scala, and Clojure.

+Any questions/suggestions: I can be reached at jackxxu at gmail.